b-kirsch/How-variable-are-cold-pools_Grant-Kirsch-etal/README.md

 - **matlab_functions/**: sub-folder containing Matlab functions and colormap arrays used by variogram_figures_2_3.m script

 ### RAMS_Code
-- **fig1_data_v05.ipynb**: Creates NetCDF file containing data plotted in figure 1.
+- **fig1_data_v05.ipynb**: Creates NetCDF file containing data plotted in Figure 1.
 - **get_network_Ts.py**: Reads in RAMS output, linerally interpolates temperature data to the FESSTVaL network, and saves this data as H5 files as an intermediate step.
 All of the other scripts in RAMS_code then use these H5 files.
 - **Tref_dTmean_dTmin_stds.ipynb**: Calculates the reference temperature, mean and minimum temperatures, and mean and minimum standard devations.
-All information included in table 1.
+All information included in Table 1.
-- **variogram_data_v02.ipynb**: Creates NetCDF file containing data plotted in figure 3.
+- **variogram_data_v02.ipynb**: Creates NetCDF file containing data plotted in Figure 3.

 ### Data
 - **ta_network_icon_dom0{x}_20210629.nc**: Simulated air temperature from ICON-LES case study simulations on 29 June 2021 interpolated to locations of FESSTVaL station network (created by read_icon_data.ipynb)